 - Collecting shells for their natural historic significance

-For the most part seashell collectors do not present any problems to the shortage of seashells.
-The animals which house these shells are in greater threat from natural disasters such as hurricanes which can kill millions of these creatures in one storm.
+For the most part, seashell collectors do not present any problems to the shortage of seashells.
+The animals that house these shells are in greater threat from natural disasters such as hurricanes, which can kill millions of these creatures in one storm.

 But if you are concerned you may wish to photograph a shell collection.
 To help validate the photo, an occasional shell may need to be removed from the beach for validation.

 - If the shells contain no animal life soak in a 50/50 solution of bleach and water.
 This solution will help dissolve algae, dirt, and odor which is clinging to the shell.
-There is no set time for soaking you will need to check periodically on the cleaning process.
+There is no set time for soaking.
+Check periodically on the cleaning process.

-- After soaking if there are any barnacles or crusts of any sort use a sharp instrument or a toothbrush to scrape unwanted debris from the shell.
+- After soaking, if there are any barnacles or crusts of any sort use a sharp instrument or a toothbrush to scrape unwanted debris from the shell.
 Use a grinder to smooth away uneven or cut edges.
-This is also a good time to drill holes into the shells which you may be using for jewelry making or other shell crafts.
+This is a good time to drill holes into the shells being used for jewelry making or other shell crafts.